claudiomenghi/FIDDLE/CaseStudies/ShippingService/README.md

   * `P2=[](F_UsrReq->(!((!F_InfoRcvd) U F_OfferRcvd))) `;
 * the shipping service is activated only if the user has decided to purchase.
 Specifically, after a user requests information about a product (i.e., the event `usrReq` occurs) a `userAck` always precedes a `shipReq`:
   * `P3=[](F_UsrReq->((!((!F_UserAck) W F_ShipReq))&&<>F_ShipReq))`;
-* after the user cancels a request, he/she can start a new session with the purchase and delivery system by performing a new request:
+*  after a user request is received, no user ack precedes the canceling of the request:
   * `P4=[](F_UsrReq & !F_ReqCanc -> (!F_UserAck W F_ReqCanc))`